Users and roles

 User (default)

 Section titled “User (default)”Read-only.
-Users see published policies, get surfaced violations from the browser extension and Mac app, and can’t change anything in the platform.
-New invitees and newly-imported SSO users start as User unless explicitly assigned a higher role.
+Sees published policies, gets surfaced violations from the browser extension and Mac app, and can’t change anything in the platform itself.
+New invitees and SSO-imported users start here unless someone explicitly assigns them a higher role.

 Where to manage users